valtimo-platform/valtimo-documentation/extending-valtimo/form-link/custom-form-field-data-resolver.md

     }

     public Map<String, Object> get(String documentDefinitionName, UUID documentId, String... varNames) {
-        // Implementation of what this FormFieldDataResolver should do goes here }
+        // Implementation of what this FormFieldDataResolver should do goes here.
+        // The documentDefinitionName, documentId and varNames can be used to determine which data is
+        // to be retrieved.
+    }

 }